rowanterra/Publications/README.md

 # Publications

-This repository contains code, data processing scripts, figures, and supporting materials associated with my peer-reviewed publications.
+This repository contains code, data processing scripts, figures, and supporting materials associated with RRT's peer-reviewed publications.

 Materials are organized **by year**, with each publication contained in its own subdirectory.
 Each publication folder includes only the components relevant to that work (e.g., analysis scripts, visualization code, or derived datasets).